olgapshen/olgapshen/README.md

 - 👀 I’m interested in philosophy, mathematics, ML, Linux, C++, electronics and much more
 - 🌱 I’m currently learning Qt6
 - 💞️ I’m looking to collaborate on robotics projects
-- 📫 How to reach me: https://t.me/valkovesi
+- 📫 How to reach me: via eMail or Telegramm

 <!---
 olgapshen/olgapshen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.